There are two things you should do to increase your chances of a favorable decision on your visa application:

 Read all of the instructions on page two of the form and sign page one on #11.
 Signing the form means that you understand, and will abide by, the regulations of the visa status once you are in the United States.

-3. Once you receive your I-20 from Walsh University, verify your personal information is correct.
-Ensure that your name and birth date match your passport.
-If you find mistakes notify International Student Services immediately.
-Read page 2 of your Form I-20.
+3. If you find mistakes on your I-20, notify Culture & Belonging immediately.
+Read page 3 of your Form I-20.
 On Form I-20, print and sign your name and date your name and date your form at the bottom.
-Prior to applying for your F-1 visa, you must pay a $350 SEVIS fee to the U.s Department of Homeland Security (DHS).
+Prior to applying for your F-1 visa, you must pay a $350 SEVIS fee to the U.S. Department of Homeland Security (DHS).
 Please visit the following site to pay the I-901 fee: https://www.fmjfee.com/i901fee/index.html#

 Follow the instructions of the U.S. Embassy where you will apply for your visa and schedule your visa interview.
 At some point in this process you will need to pay the visa application fee.